Furever-Homes/T3A2-Part-B/README.md

 **Node.js**: A JavaScript runtime environment which allows JavaScript to run on the server.
 **Express**: A backend framework for Node.js which manages API requests, middleware & route handling.
 **MongoDB**: A NoSQL database solution that stores data in a JSON-like format.

+## Dependencies

+### Frontend Dependencies

+- axios: Used to make HTTP requests from the frontend to fetch the pet data, submit applications and manage authentication.
+- jwt-decode: To decode JSON Web Tokens (JWT) to extract user information (e.g., checking if a user is an admin)
+- react: The main library for building the UI components in a in re way
+- react-dom: Provided the DOM-specific methods that were used to render React components in the browser
+- react-router-dom: Enabled us to utilise navigation between different pages using routes (e.g., /explore, /profile, /admin).

+### Backend Dependencies

+- bcrypt: We used this for hashing and verifying the user passwords securely
+- cloudinary: This handled the image uploads and storage for the pet photos
+- cors: Enabled the Cross-Origin Resource Sharing, which made it possible for the frontend to communicate with the backend on a different domain.
+- dotenv: This managed environment variables (e.g., database connection strings, API keys)
+- express: This is the core framework for building the whole backend API
+- helmet: Used to mplement headers to prevent common web vulnerabilities
+- joi: Validates incoming data (e.g., ensuring valid email formats in user registration)
+- jsonwebtoken: Used to create and verify JSON Web Tokens (JWT) for the user authentication
+- mongoose: Connects to MongoDB and defines the schemas for users, pets and applications
+- multer: Handled the file uploads, used to store pet images
+- multer-storage-cloudinary: This was used to integrate Multer with Cloudinary for seamless image uploads

+### Backend Dev Dependencies

+- jest: We used this testing framework for running automated tests
+- mongodb-memory-server: Used to create an in-memory MongoDB instance for testing without actually modifying real data
+- supertest: Allowed us to test API endpoints by sending HTTP requests and verifying responses

 ## Dataflow Diagram